Increased uncertainties weigh on outlook

-• UniCredit Bank Austria Business Indicator fell by 0.1 points to minus 2.3 points in March
+- UniCredit Bank Austria Business Indicator fell to minus 2.9 points in April

-• The problems on the labor market are increasing: Unemployment rate expected to rise to 7.5 percent in 2025, with no improvement in sight for 2026
+- Unemployment rate expected to rise to 7.5 per cent in 2025, no improvement in sight for 2026

 UniCredit Bank Austria Business Indicator (PDF)